Tips for Teaching Kids Responsible Social Media Use

 Most experts agree that children should be at least 13 years old before they start using social media.
 This guideline aligns with the age restrictions set by most social media platforms, which are designed to protect younger children from online risks.
 It’s important for parents to consider their child’s maturity level and ability to understand the responsibilities that come with social media use.

-Signs of misuse include spending excessive time on social media, displaying signs of anxiety or depression, or engaging in risky behaviors online.
-Noticeable changes in behavior, such as becoming more secretive or withdrawing from family activities, can also indicate problems.
+Signs of misuse include spending excessive time on social media, displaying signs of anxiety or depression, or engaging in risky behaviours online.
+Noticeable changes in behaviour, such as becoming more secretive or withdrawing from family activities, can also indicate problems.
 It’s important to talk to your child about their social media use and the content they are viewing or sharing.

 Establish rules about which social media platforms they can use, how much time they can spend on them, and what types of content are appropriate to post.
 Discuss the importance of respecting others online, not sharing personal information, and the consequences of not following these guidelines.
 Regularly review and adjust these guidelines as your child grows older and more mature.